SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Think in terms of how you would want your term to be passed on with fidelity to someone inheriting your dataset.

-### Where CVTs Are Used in TaxonWorks

----

-CVTs appear in many places, including:

-* Descriptors and matrices  (e.g., structured attributes via predicates)
-* Specimens / Collection Objects (e.g., biocuration classes like "female", "larva")
-* Images (e.g., keywords, predicates such as “view angle”)
-* Identifications (e.g., confidence values)
-* Citations and content  (e.g., topics describing what a publication is about)
-* Tasks using structured metadata (e.g., batch loading, DwC exports)

 ## Keywords / Tags

-**Keywords**, often loosely referred to as *Tags* allow project members to categorize and group records using simple, user-defined terms.
+**Keywords**, often loosely referred to as *Tags*, allow project members to categorize and group records using simple, user-defined terms.
 Keywords can be applied to many kinds of objects, including:

 - Collection Objects
 - Depictions